 A few quick tips on how to do things better can make all the difference when it comes to your personal finances.
-So I've put together these 25 personal finance tips to help you get your money right.
+So here are 25 money-saving tips to help you get your money right.

 There's bound to be at least one or two things you can put into effect to help improve your finances.
 So here goes!